iksnae/knockoutmde/README.md

 - `src/lib/components` - Reusable UI components
 - `src/routes` - SvelteKit routes and pages
 - `src/mocks` - Test mocks for SvelteKit modules
+- `src/test-utils.ts` - Custom testing utilities for Svelte 5

 ## Testing

-The project uses Vitest and Testing Library (with Svelte 5 support) for unit and component testing.
+The project uses Vitest for unit and component testing with custom testing utilities for Svelte 5 compatibility.
 The test coverage includes:

 - **Utilities**: Tests for path handling and metadata utilities
 - **i18n Module**: Tests for localization setup and functionality